 Hello!
-I am a second year at the University of St Andrews, studying Mathematics and Computer Science.
-My research focus is on applying Bayesian networks to electroencephalography (EEG) data.
+I am an incoming third year at the University of St Andrews, studying Mathematics and Computer Science.

-I’m currently a third year mathematics student at the University of St Andrews and a 2025 Leadership and Research Scholar.
-My research project was in Pure Mathematics, specifically Algebraic Graph Theory.
-I studied pseudo-similar vertices in graphs using tools from semigroup theory.
+I’m currently a penultimate year mathematics student at the University of St Andrews and a 2025 Leadership and Research Scholar.

 My Laidlaw research project explores the power of the Pacific research methodology and cultural storytelling tool of talanoa within the sphere of Pacific climate change discourse.
 In order to make meaningful change happen on the terms of those most affected by climate change and with some of the greatest history of connections with the ocean, the use of talanoa can be expanded to facilitate culturally appropriate collaboration and effective, meaningful climate change action.